eyanoapp/opensigl/docs/en/finance/cost-centers/index.md

 ### Cost Allocations

-One of the questions that we will address with the BHIMA software is how to allocate (or divide) the *indirect costs* to specific departments (*centers*) in order to determine the the actual, overall cost to operate each department.
+One of the questions that we will address with the OpenSIGL software is how to allocate (or divide) the *indirect costs* to specific departments (*centers*) in order to determine the the actual, overall cost to operate each department.